Alana Tsui did not think in the least of joining TikTok before the coronavirus pandemic.

 Then the spread of the virus in New York also forced Tsui to stay at home to curb the pandemic, and she found herself with a lot of free time to try something new.

 "I thought: there is a lockdown, I have nothing to do ... and it seemed fun," he said.
-Now he sometimes finds himself posting four videos a day on the platform.
+She now finds herself sometimes posting four videos a day on the platform.

 Tsui is not the only one.
 In recent months, hundreds of millions of people around the world have downloaded the video app as the US, Europe and other states have imposed quarantine to curb the spread of the coronavirus.